Data Processing Agreement

 Upon termination or expiration of the MSA, Provider will:

-• Permanently delete all Personal Data from the Platform's active systems within 30 days of the termination date
+- Permanently delete Personal Data from the Platform's active systems within 30 days of the termination date, except for residual copies that are not readily accessible or are pending routine deletion in the ordinary course

 Provider may retain Personal Data beyond these periods only where required by applicable law, and only to the minimum extent required.